top of page

 Are mobile and office notarizations equally legal?

 Yes.
-Both are performed by commissioned Florida notaries and are legally valid.
+Both are performed by commissioned Florida notaries and are fully valid.

-Why would I choose a mobile notary over an office notary?
+Why choose a mobile notary over an office notary?

 Can a mobile notary handle the same documents?

-In most cases, yes.
-Mobile notaries regularly handle a wide range of legal, financial, and real estate documents.
+In most cases, yes—especially legal, financial, and real estate documents.

 Comments